islet-project/islet/examples/veraison/RUN.md

 * Start `Veraison` by running `veraison start`.
 * Inserts the `./accept-all.rego` policy which makes `Veraison` accept all implementation IDs etc. (normally you are supposed to create a set of rules checking various parts of the attestation token).

-To get access to the `verasion` cli interface source:
+To get access to the `veraison` cli interface source:
-* `CCA/islet/exmaples/version $ source services/deployments/docker/env.zsh` for zsh,
+* `CCA/islet/exmaples/veraison $ source services/deployments/docker/env.zsh` for zsh,
-* `CCA/islet/exmaples/version $ source services/deployments/docker/env.bash` for bash.
+* `CCA/islet/exmaples/veraison $ source services/deployments/docker/env.bash` for bash.

 Check if all 5 veraison services are running: